-Snorkeling & Diving Sites in Exuma
+Snorkeling & Diving Sites in Exuma: What to See & How to Plan

-With so many species of exotic marine life in the waters surrounding hundreds of cays that make up Exuma and diversity of the coral and underwater formation…it’s difficult to pinpoint the best snorkeling and diving zones here…there is just too much choice.
-However below are the top spots to snorkel and dive in the Exuma.
-If you are interested specifically in diving then you should know that the Northern Cays of Exuma offer the most interesting dive sites.
+With so many species of exotic marine life in the waters surrounding hundreds of cays that make up Exuma and diversity of the coral and underwater formation…it’s difficult to pinpoint the best snorkeling and diving zones here…there are simply too many choices.

 Currents are low along the Exuma reefs and there are many sunk wrecks around here that offer great wreck snorkeling and diving options.
 For advanced divers there are plenty of underwater cave systems, blue holes and shark feeds to explore.